afhaque/MeanMapAppV2.0/README.md

 # MeanMapAppV2.0
-Basic app demonstrating MEAN (Mongo, Express, Angular, and Node) Integration with Google Maps.
-App allows users to add themselves to the map with basic information and HTML5 validated geocoordinates.
-App also provides a panel for performing geospatial or parameter filtering of the map.
-Created for Scotch IO Tutorial.
+Basic application demonstrating MEAN (Mongo, Express, Angular, and Node) Integration with Google Maps.
+Application allows users to add themselves onto a Google Map map with identifying markers based on their form response.
+The application also demonstrates the use of HTML5 validated geolocation and the use of geospatial filtering through MongoDB.

 ![appimage](https://raw.githubusercontent.com/afhaque/MeanMapAppV2.0/master/Resources/AppImage.png)

 ## Demo Link